Aitana Sánchez-Gijón

 Aitana Sánchez-Gijón de Angelis (born 5 November 1968) is a Spanish and Italian film actress.

 Early life

 Aitana Sánchez-Gijón was born in Rome on 5 November 1968, to a Spanish father Ángel Sánchez-Gijón Martínez, a history lecturer exiled from Francoism, and an Italian mother, Fiorella de Angelis, a lecturer.
 She was named after Aitana Alberti, Rafael Alberti's daughter.
 The latter dedicated Aitana Sánchez-Gijón some verses upon her birth.
 The family moved to Madrid when she was 1 year old.

 Career

 Sánchez-Gijón made her television debut as an actress at age 16 in the high school series Segunda enseñanza, playing Sisi, a lesbian teenager.
+She landed her film debut in Romanza final (1986).

 Her breakthrough role as Elena in the 1989 film Bajarse al moro launched her career.